 In order to crack an entrance exam, it is essential to devise a strategy to attain your dream score.
 For a highly competitive exam like GMAT, using shortcuts will help you save time and attempt a good number of questions.
 An important topic under the quant section is Time and Work.
-For all those who are gearing up for the GMAT exam, here is a blog on time and work tricks and concepts which will help you related questions in less time!
+For all those who are gearing up for the GMAT exam, here is a blog on time and work tricks and its concepts which will help you work on related questions in less time!

 This Blog Includes:

 Let’s have a look at some plausible insights into the concept of Man – Work- Hour:

 - More men will do more work in less time

 - More work signifies more time required to do work